papretreat/Pasadena-Astronomy-Postdoc-Retreat-2018/README.md

 The UCLA conference center will fully [accommodate](http://lakearrowheadconferencecenter.ucla.edu/accommodations/) and [cater](http://lakearrowheadconferencecenter.ucla.edu/dining/) for us.
 The 'condolets' at the conference center will accommodate two, and offer a queen size bed with bath downstairs and a second queen size bed with bath upstairs.
 A living room area with wood-burning fireplace is shared by two conferees.
 All condolets have expansive decks with potential lake or forest views.

+You will share your room with another attendee.
+Fill in tis [Spreadsheet](https://docs.google.com/spreadsheets/d/1d5grzYo76jLK4t76VM5wbl9XyPsMx03dwn5YkGQGnqk/edit?usp=drive_web&ouid=106650781263756717976) if you have roommate preferences.
+Otherwise we will assign you to a same-gender attendee.

 The conference center will cater for all meals, which are covered in the cost of the retreat.
 They will accommodate all dietary requirements detailed during registration.
 Please provide your dietary restrictions [here](https://docs.google.com/spreadsheets/d/1d5grzYo76jLK4t76VM5wbl9XyPsMx03dwn5YkGQGnqk/edit?usp=sharing).

 # Program

 The retreat will happen on **May 9th to 11th!**

 It will start at 2:30pm on Wednesday 9th, and end right after lunch at 1pm on Friday 11th.
 This will give you plenty of time to drive there on Wednesday morning, and drive back to Pasadena on Friday afternoon.
 Note that lunch will not be provided on Wednesday!